mharriger/ClamAV.Managed/README.md

 ClamEngine.LoadDatabase method.

-It is recommended to use the `freshclam` utility to obtain the latest ClamAV databases, but you can also try the `FetchDatabases.ps1` PowerShell script in the scripts directory and adapt it to your own purposes, remembering to select which databases you would like to obtain and changing the download URL to a local mirror.
+It is recommended to use the `freshclam` utility to obtain the latest ClamAV databases.

-You can find a list of ClamAV database mirrors at http://www.clamav.net/mirrors.html.
 Databases will be named main.cvd, daily.cvd, bytecode.cvd, safebrowsing.cvd in the root directory of the mirror.
 More information about obtaining ClamAV databases can be found on the ClamAV website.

 ### ClamAV.Managed.Async Task-based Asynchronous Scanning

-ClamAV.Managed provides a task-based asynchronous API using the new async/await feature for .NET 4.5.1 in the ClamAV.Managed.Async project.
+ClamAV.Managed provides a task-based asynchronous API in the ClamAV.Managed.Async project.

 These extensions are still experimental, and you may encounter issues while performing parallel scans, particularly with a large quantity of long-running